Perse pupils win best portfolio trophy in Rotary Club Technology Challenge

 Twelve Year 9 pupils took part in the annual Rotary Club Technology Challenge at the Masonic Lodge in Cambridge, alongside 12 other teams from five local schools.

 Each year a new engineering challenge is set, usually involving woodwork, electronics and application of the laws of physics.
 This year the challenge gave our students a taste of what engineering is like in the real world, where there are tight deadlines and limited budgets.

 Pupils were required to design, construct and test a crane that needed to collect and return a derailed train carrying a container filled with hazardous chemicals.
-It also had to have a pulley system to reduce the electric moor speed so that a magnetic lifting hook could be operated at a slow speed with a reversing switch.
+It had to have a pulley system to reduce the electric motor speed so that a magnetic lifting hook could be operated at a slow speed with a reversing switch.
 The crane also had to remain stable and have a means of controlling its operations and movement remotely from a distance of 800mm.

 The students were required to produce a portfolio of their design work as well as design, build and test it all with a limited kit of materials in just three hours.

 All the Perse pupils did extremely well, especially Perse Team 3 (Jemima Fung, Rufus Williams, Ethan Rigby and John Hansen) who won the ‘Best Portfolio’ trophy.
 Perse Team 1 (Emma Harris, Sulava Rai, Harry Knight and Luke Hobson) received a special mention by the judge for part of their design, while Perse Team 2 (Cara Hollis, Olivia Bogathy, Finbar Chambers and Finlay Lumsden) also did a fantastic job.